Batsuit: James Gordon

 When James Gordon is 'promoted' to become a GCPD-sponsored Batman after the disappearance of the original, he wore two variations of the Batsuit, designed by the Powers Corporation.
 When he was in the field, he commonly wore a large high-tech suit of armor that included shoulder-mounted weapons, a large handheld gun, various electromagnetic generators, full-spectrum visual capabilities, and large bat-like wings to act as a bomb shield and refine its 'flight' mode – although this was commonly used when falling from the GCPD 'Bat-Blimp' rather than full solo flight – composed of nano-carbons that could even change color if the user wanted.
-When inside buildings, he wore a simple all-black bodysuit with a yellow bat outline on his chest while carrying a gun on a basic utility belt, lacking the usual cape, although the suit possessed a personal cloaking device that could turn Gordon totally invisible and was made of a material that could withstand the temperature of an incinerator long enough for Gordon to break out (even if it had to be repaired after the fire damage).
+When inside buildings, he wore a simple all-black bodysuit with a yellow bat outline on his chest while carrying a gun on a basic utility belt, lacking the usual cape, although the suit possessed a personal cloaking device that could turn Gordon totally invisible and was made of a material that could withstand the temperature of an incinerator long enough for Gordon to break out.
 When Gordon was acting alone, the robot Batsuit could run a 'nimble auto program' that would allow Gordon's home base to set a target and allow the suit to calculate how to reach that target, using basic contextual materials to act on its own accord.
 The suit proved powerful as a combat asset, and Powers Corp had plans to create a whole series of suits to be put into action across the country, but after the original sustained serious damage in battle with new villain Mr Bloom, who proceeded to take over all the other suits via remote control just before the original Batman returned, Gordon stepped back and returned to his role as Commissioner as Powers Corp abandoned the Batman program due to public loss of confidence, feeling that only the true Dark Knight could be Batman.

 DC Rebirth

-Batman's suit in DC Rebirth.
-Art by Mikel Janín.
+Greg Capullo's original DC Rebirth design sketch and to the right a comic panel penciled by Mikel Janín and colored by June Chung.

-In the 2016 DC Comics relaunch, DC Rebirth, Batman's latest suit is similar to his New 52 suit.
-It is mostly grey and black with a purple lined cape, like most of his other suits.
-The gauntlets and boots are armored, and the utility belt is black with yellow lining.
-The bat symbol is still black but now outlined in either gold or yellow, depending on the colorist.
+In the 2016 DC Comics relaunch, DC Rebirth, Batman's latest suit is similar to the New 52 suit but with two major distinctions the bat across his chest is now outlined with an orange/dark gold color and the interior of the cape is purple, which instantly sets it apart from every other costume that came before.
+The gauntlets and boots are still armored, but the utility belt is now black with colored outlining to match the chest emblem.
+Greg Capullo created the original design sketch for the Rebirth Batsuit which indicates the cape, cowl boots and cloves are jet black.
+Whether the black parts of the costume come off as black or navy blue seems to depend on the colorist of any given story.